 In June 2013, the Agency released a draft policy on publication and access to clinical-trial data for a three-month public consultation:

 The Agency took a considered approach to developing this draft policy, based on respecting the views and concerns brought forward by a broad range of stakeholders and European bodies.
-For more information on the development of the policy, see publication and access to clinical-trial data: an inclusive development process.

 The draft policy balances the commitment to give the widest possible access to data for independent scrutiny with the need to protect personal data as well as legitimate commercially confidential information.